-- (A) The MCO must maintain patient encounter data to identify the physician who delivers services or supervises services delivered to Enrollees, as required by §1903(m)(2)(A)(xi) of the Social Security Act, 42 USC §1396b(m)(2)(A)(xi). - (B) The MCO agrees to furnish information from its records to the STATE, or the STATE's agents that are required in State or federal law or which the STATE may reasonably require to administer this Contract.
-The MCO shall provide the STATE upon the STATE's request in the format determined by the STATE and for the time frame indicated by the STATE, the following information: - (1) Individual Enrollee-specific, claim-level encounter data for services provided by the MCO to Enrollees detailing all Medicare and Medicaid medical and dental diagnostic and treatment encounters, all pharmaceuticals (including Medicare Part D items), supplies and medical equipment dispensed to Enrollees, Home and Community-Based Services, Nursing Facility services, and Home Care Services for which the MCO is financially responsible. - (2) The MCO shall submit encounter data that includes all paid lines associated with the claim, and include those denied claims and lines for which Medicare or another Third Party has paid in part or in full.
-Effective January 1, 2015, the MCO will work collaboratively with the Encounter Data Quality (EDQ) unit to ensure compliance with the CMS T-MSIS (Transformed Medicaid Statistical Information System) data project, and make the necessary system changes in preparation to submit all denied claims and denied claim lines on MCO paid claims.
-All denied claims, except those claims that are denied because the enrollee was not enrolled in the MCO must be submitted to the STATE.
-The STATE will provide at least thirty (30) days' notice prior to implementation to allow for testing before the MCO's duty to submit all denied claims will commence and continue thereafter. - (3) Claim-level data must be reported to the STATE using the following claim transaction formats: 1) the X12 837 standard format for physician, professional services, physician-dispensed pharmaceuticals (837P), specified Elderly Waiver Services (837P), inpatient and outpatient hospital services, Nursing Facility services (837I), and dental services (837D) that are the responsibility of the MCO; and 2) the NCPDP Batch 1.2/D.0 pharmacy.
-The MCO may submit the NCPDP Batch 1.2/D.0 for non-durable medical supplies which have an NDC code. - (4) All encounter claims must be submitted electronically. - (a) The MCO must comply with state and federal requirements, including the federal Implementation Guides, and the STATE's 837 Encounter Companion Guide for Professional, Institutional and Dental Claims, and the Pharmacy Encounter Claims Guide posted on the STATE's managed care website. - (b) The MCO must submit charge data using HIPAA standard transaction formats.
-Charge data shall be the lesser of the usual and customary charge (or appropriate
+(A) The MCO must maintain patient encounter data to identify the physician who delivers services or supervises services delivered to Enrollees, as required by \$1903(m)(2)(A)(xi) of the Social Security Act, 42 USC \$1396b(m)(2)(A)(xi).

+(B) The MCO agrees to furnish information from its records to the STATE, or the STATE's agents that are required in State or federal law or which the STATE may reasonably require to administer this Contract.
+The MCO shall provide the STATE upon the STATE's request in the format determined by the STATE and for the time frame indicated by the STATE, the following information:

+(1) Individual Enrollee-specific, claim-level encounter data for services provided by the MCO to Enrollees detailing all Medicare and Medicaid medical and dental diagnostic and treatment encounters, all pharmaceuticals (including Medicare Part D items), supplies and medical equipment dispensed to Enrollees, Home and Community-Based Services, Nursing Facility services, and Home Care Services for which the MCO is financially responsible.

+(2) The MCO shall submit encounter data that includes all paid lines and all MCOdenied lines associated with the claim.
+Claims and lines for which Medicare or another Third Party has paid in part or in full are considered paid and shall be submitted as such.

+(a) All denied claims, except those claims that are denied because the enrollee was not enrolled in the MCO must be submitted to the STATE.

+(3) Claim-level data must be reported to the STATE using the following claim transaction formats: 1) the X12 837 standard format for physician, professional services, physician-dispensed pharmaceuticals (837P), specified Elderly Waiver Services (837P), inpatient and outpatient hospital services, Nursing Facility services (837I), and dental services (837D) that are the responsibility of the MCO; and 2) the NCPDP Batch 1.2/D.0 pharmacy.
+The MCO may submit the NCPDP Batch 1.2/D.0 for non-durable medical supplies which have an NDC code.

+(4) All encounter claims must be submitted electronically.

+(a) The MCO must comply with state and federal requirements, including the federal Implementation Guides, and the STATE's 837 Encounter Companion Guide for Professional, Institutional and Dental Claims, and the Pharmacy Encounter Claims Guide posted on the STATE's managed care website.

+(b) The MCO must submit charge data using HIPAA standard transaction formats.
+Charge data shall be the lesser of the usual and customary charge (or appropriate amount from a Relative Value Scale for missing or unavailable charges) or submitted charge.